Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.3 - In-Flight Entertainment/README.md

 - The animation should be displayed in the details of the plane.

-- Congratulations!
-You have successfully animated the aerobatics sequence of the airplane.
+- You have successfully animated the aerobatics sequence of the airplane.

+- Now stop the Frontend and API by pressing `Ctrl + C` in the terminal.

+### Congratulations you've made it to the end! &#9992; &#9992; &#9992;

+#### And with that, you've now concluded this module.
+We hope you enjoyed it! &#x1F60A;